cohesity/cohesity-vcd-extension/README.md

 The reader of the vCD Extension guide must be familiar with:

-    * Understand vCD v9.5 and internal working
+    * Understand vCD v9.5 and its internal workings.
-    * Familiar with Cohesity DataPlatform and DataProtect
+    * Cohesity Data-Platform and Data-Protection.

 Software Required: